anewgithubname/MATH10017/README.md

 2. [Wikibooks: C Programming](https://en.wikibooks.org/wiki/C_Programming).
 3. [COMS10008: Imperative Programming](http://people.cs.bris.ac.uk/~ian//COMS10008/)
    1. An excellent unit use to be taught by Dr. Ian Holyer in Computer Science department.
 4. [CS50](https://www.youtube.com/c/cs50) is Harvard University's introductory course to computer science and the art of programming.
+5. [The Art of R Programming](https://www.oreilly.com/library/view/the-art-of/9781593273842/), a good reference book for R programming.
+6. [Introductory Statistics with R](https://link.springer.com/book/10.1007/978-0-387-79054-1), an introductory book for both statistics and R programming.